Emergency Cash Reserves

 You use your emergency funds so you don't have to withdraw from a retirement account (like a 401(k) or IRA) and pay early withdrawal penalty taxes, or so you don't have to sell long-term investments (like stock index funds or bond mutual funds) at a bad time.

 Also, cash puts you in a position to buy when everyone else wants to sell, allowing you to make money in good and bad times.
-For this very reason, I encourage people to have an "opportunity fund" as well as an emergency fund.
+For this very reason, we encourage people to have an "opportunity fund" as well as an emergency fund.
 The opportunity fund is cash set aside that you can use to invest during bad times in the real estate or stock markets.
 First, you have to build up your emergency fund.

 How You Should Have in an Emergency Cash Fund